Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

 \subsection{2.3.
 Basic concepts of the present model of the unified fields, particles and interactions}

 The basic physical concepts (principles) of the present model, which do associate with the {\it{unified fields, particles and interactions}}, are different from the Standard Model of Particle Physics.
-However, the present model does not use the extra dimensions of space-time, the fifth (dark) fundamental energy-mass and force or other hypothetical objects of the modern candidate models and Grand Unified Theories.
+However, the present model {\it{does not use}} the extra dimensions of spacetime, the fifth ("dark") fundamental energy-mass and force or other {\it{hypothetical objects}} of the modern candidate models, such as the Grand Unified Theories and Theories of Everything.
 Part II of the present study deals with the Einstein special relativity and quantum mechanics unified by using the concepts that have been introduced and developed in Part I. Let me now {\it{summarize and briefly interpret}} these concepts emphasizing their {\it{methodological and philosophical}} aspects in the context of the above-described conceptual picture of SM.